ManuelFay/llm-data-hub/dataset_construction/README.md

 ### Next steps

+- [x] Partial loading
-- Most important next step is the test set deduplication (looking into it).
+- [ ] Most important next step is the test set deduplication (looking into it).

-- Depending on large scale load tests, maybe I'll add execution checkpointing (if fails occur, not having to map and filter datasets over).
+- [ ] Depending on large scale load tests, maybe I'll add execution checkpointing (if fails occur, not having to map and filter datasets over).

-- Manual dataset packing if sequences are not padded together.
+- [ ] Manual dataset packing if sequences are not padded together.

-### Scaling laws (Draft proposal - should not be written here lol)

-Specs:
-- Mistral architecture with SWA, GQA, etc...
-- Between 1.2 and 1.8B (is there a more efficient size for GPU use?)
-- GQA, SWA, Mistral Tokenizer

-Scaling laws can test either GQA ratios (like initially proposed), or the importance of french data presence on both Language losses.
-I think GQA is soon to be a solved problem and french ratio in the datamix makes more sense in the paper's story (what happens if we put more than an anecdotal amount of non english data basically).
-It enables testing out if there is a saturation at some point / a sweet spot for themodel to balance performance in both.

-Experiments

-Models:
-- 200M
-- 400M
-- 800M
-- 1.6B

-Trained for 50B tokens with 4 different ratios:
-- 20 % code, 20 % french, 60 % english
-- 20 % code, 40 % french, 40 % english
-- 20 % code, 60 % french, 20 % english
-- Custom tokenizer: 20 % code, 40 % french, 40 % english --> might be very interesting to show french gets fucked by ML tokenizers fitted on an english centric corpus

-Checkpoints at 500M, 1B, 5B, 10B, 20B, (50B ?)
-- Cooldown procedure might be interesting to run on the checkpoints (faster linear decay for last 5% of training).
-- Otherwise it might bias results and yield non-optimal things.

-In total that's 6*4*4= 96 models for power loss curves + a few more at the end of main model training

-Budget should roughly equate to

-20b steps:
-- 4 configurations x (~1.75 model equivalent flops) x 1/50 (ratio of total objective steps) = 7/5O ratio of long run flops for a 1T run

-50b steps:
-- 4 configurations x (~1.75 model equivalent flops) x 1/20 (ratio of total objective steps) = 7/2O ratio of long run flops for a 1T run

-Is this what we want to sign off on ?